daviswr/ZenPacks.daviswr.SMART/README.md

 ## zProperties
 * `zSmartDiskMapMatch`
   * Regex of device names for the modeler to match.
 If unset, there is no filtering, and all discovered devices (see below) are modeled.
+* `zSmartIgnoreUnsupported`
+  * Skips modeling of devices reported to not support SMART.
+Defaults to True.

 ## Discovery
 On systems other than macOS, SMART-supporting devices are discovered with `smartctl --scan`.
 Due to the device name format that command returns on macOS, devices are discovered using `diskutil list` instead and results found not to support SMART are ignored.
 Neither of these commands should require elevated privileges.